poseidon/matchbox/Documentation/bootkube.md

 ## Examples

-The examples statically assign IP addresses for client VMs on the `metal0` CNI bridge used by rkt.
-You can use the same examples for real hardware, but you'll need to update addresses and the NIC name.
+The examples statically assign IP addresses to libvirt client VMs created by `scripts/libvirt`.
+You can use the same examples for real hardware, but you'll need to update the MAC/IP addresses.

 * [bootkube](../examples/groups/bootkube) - iPXE boot a bootkube-ready cluster (use rkt)
 * [bootkube-install](../examples/groups/bootkube-install) - Install a bootkube-ready cluster (use rkt)